-Foamed cement are coarse dispersions of a base cement slurry, a gas (usually nitrogen), a foaming surfactant, and other materials to provide foam stability.
+Foamed cement is a coarse dispersion of a base cement slurry, a gas (usually nitrogen), a foaming surfactant, and other materials to provide foam stability.

 - The base cement slurry is usually a conventional 15–16 lbm/gal [1,800–1,920 kg/m 3 ] system.

 - The density of nitrogen is, for all practical purposes, 0 lbm/gal.

 Foamed cement is generally less expensive than systems containing glass microspheres or cenospheres (Edmondson and Benge, 1983); however, special equipment is required at the well site to inject nitrogen or air into the base slurry.
 Foamed cement can be mixed at lower densities than conventional microsphere systems and yet maintain acceptable properties.

 Montman et al. (1982) reported useful properties at densities as low as 3.5 lbm/gal [0.420 kg/m 3 ].
 Slaton (1981) reported the use of foamed cement at densities as low as 5.0 lbm/gal [600 kg/m 3 ] in situations in which compressive strength and permeability were not critical.Montman et al. (1982)

 Foamed cement has several advantages in addition to its low density: